Technical progress is the progress of society, he believed. Social progress: concept, criteria

 – partially free (which includes Russia) – 59;

-- not free - 53.
-Among the latter, the 17 most unfree states (the category "worst of the worst") are highlighted - such as Afghanistan, Burma, Iraq, China, Cuba, Saudi Arabia, North Korea, Syria, Tajikistan, Turkmenistan and others.
-The geography of the spread of freedom around the globe is curious: its main centers are concentrated in Western Europe and North America.
-At the same time, out of 53 African countries, only 9 were recognized as free, and none among the Arab countries.
+– unfree – 53.
+Among the latter, the 17 most unfree states (category “worst of the worst”) are highlighted – such as Afghanistan, Burma, Iraq, China, Cuba, Saudi Arabia, North Korea, Syria, Tajikistan, Turkmenistan and others.
+The geography of the spread of freedom across the globe is curious: its main centers are concentrated in Western Europe and North America.
+At the same time, out of 53 African countries, only 9 are recognized as free, and among Arab countries - not a single one.

-Progress can be seen in human relationships themselves.
-More and more people understand that they must learn to live together and abide by the laws of society, must respect other people's living standards and be able to seek compromises (compromise - from Latin compromissum - agreement based on mutual concessions), must suppress their own aggressiveness, value and protect nature and everything that previous generations have created.
-These are encouraging signs that humanity is steadily moving towards a relationship of solidarity, harmony and goodness.
+Progress can also be seen in human relationships themselves.
+More and more people understand that they must learn to live together and abide by the laws of society, must respect other people's living standards and be able to seek compromises (compromise - from Latin compromissum - agreement based on mutual concessions), must suppress their own aggressiveness, appreciate and protect nature and everything that previous generations have created.
+These are encouraging signs that humanity is steadily moving towards relationships of solidarity, harmony and goodness.

-Regression is more often local in nature, that is, it concerns either individual societies or spheres of life, or individual periods...
-For example, while Norway, Finland and Japan (our neighbors) and other Western countries confidently climbed the steps of progress and prosperity, Soviet Union and his "comrades in socialist misfortune" [Bulgaria, the German Democratic Republic (East Germany), Poland, Romania, Czechoslovakia, Yugoslavia and others] regressed, sliding uncontrollably in the 1970s and 1980s. into the abyss of collapse and crisis.
-Moreover, progress and regression are often complexly intertwined.
+Regression is often local in nature, i.e. it concerns either individual societies or spheres of life, or individual periods.
+For example, while Norway, Finland and Japan (our neighbors) and other Western countries were confidently climbing the steps of progress and prosperity, Soviet Union and its “comrades in socialist misfortune” [Bulgaria, East Germany, Poland, Romania, Czechoslovakia, Yugoslavia and others] regressed, sliding uncontrollably in the 1970s and 80s. into the abyss of collapse and crisis.
+Moreover, progress and regression are often intricately intertwined.

-So, in Russia in the 1990s, both are clearly taking place.
-A decline in production, a break in the former economic ties between factories, a decline in the standard of living of many people and an increase in crime are obvious "marks" of regression.
-But there is also the opposite - signs of progress: the liberation of society from Soviet totalitarianism and the dictatorship of the CPSU, the beginning movement towards the market and democracy, the expansion of the rights and freedoms of citizens, significant freedom of the media, the transition from cold war to peaceful cooperation with the West, etc.
+So, in Russia in the 1990s, both of them clearly take place.
+A decline in production, a break in previous economic ties between factories, a decline in the standard of living of many people and an increase in crime are obvious “marks” of regression.
+But there is also the opposite - signs of progress: the liberation of society from Soviet totalitarianism and the dictatorship of the CPSU, the beginning of the movement towards the market and democracy, the expansion of the rights and freedoms of citizens, significant freedom of the media, the transition from cold war to peaceful cooperation with the West, etc.

 Questions and tasks